kognise/obsidian-aviation/FAR/Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md

 ### §161.321   Optional use of [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|14 CFR part 150]] procedures.

-\(a\) An airport operator may use the procedures in [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|part 150 of this chapter]], instead of the procedures described in §[[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.303   Notice of proposed restrictions.|§161.303]](b) and 161.309(b) of this part, as a means of providing an adequate public notice and opportunity to comment on proposed Stage 3 restrictions, including submitted alternatives.
+\(a\) An airport operator may use the procedures in [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|part 150 of this chapter]], instead of the procedures described in [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.303   Notice of proposed restrictions.|§§161.303]](b) and 161.309(b) of this part, as a means of providing an adequate public notice and opportunity to comment on proposed Stage 3 restrictions, including submitted alternatives.

 \(b\) If the airport operator elects to use [[Volume 3/I Airports/0150 Airport noise compatibility planning.md|14 CFR part 150]] procedures to comply with this subpart, the operator shall: